Android Development Fundamentals

-This Android app development course is designed to give students a gentle but solid introduction to Android development.
+This Android development course is designed to give students a gentle but solid introduction to Android development and the Android Operating System.
 Students will get to understand the core components of an Android app, how to use common UI elements and how to work with databases on Android.

 Students will be introduced to modern Android tools like Architectural components and Material Design.